 And come winter, Christmas markets are set up in the Habsburg Park, plus there are a few sports that can be practiced on the snow.

 An incredibly sized lake, with plenty to do for visitors of any age!

-Spanning across 5 km in length, and 1.87 km in width, Lago Di Caldonazzo is the largest lake in Trentino.
+Measuring 5 km in length and 1.87 km in width, Lago Di Caldonazzo is the largest lake in Trentino.

 With plenty of activities to take part in such as; canoeing, sailing, wind surfing, water skiing, diving, swimming, rowing and camping there’s something for all the family!

 You will find plenty of free beaches and play areas, so if you’re not so keen on the water sports a day of swimming and relaxing in nature is easy to come by.